boudinfl/pke/README.md

 For details about the provided models, see [pke/models/README.md](pke/models/README.md).

+**These already trained models/DF counts are used by default if no parameters are given.**

 ### Document Frequency counts

 `pke` ships with document frequency counts computed on the SemEval-2010